madrus/mdocs/docs/git/tools.md

 ### ConEmu

+Here is the main link to [Conemu](https://conemu.github.io/) website.

 #### Show Branch Name on Command Line

 Run `GitShowBranch /i` to install showing branch, `GitShowBranch /u` to uninstall.